ston-fi/jvp-core/doc/architecture.md

 ### cast_vote

-Casts user's vote for whitelisting or blacklisting.
+Casts user's vote for "trusted" or "untrusted".
 Can cast an opposite vote for vote change.
 #### **Incoming message body**

 | Name             | Type      | Description                      |